I was an Irish Immigrant to Australia in 1967

 So mum brought them and the rest of us older kids went down for a look.

 I was fascinated when a helicopter arrived and out came Santa.

-This was the First Helicopter I had ever seen for Real
+This was the first helicopter I had ever seen

 My two little sisters queued up with all the other little kids and got to speak to Santa and received a small gift too.

-Our parents decided that this Christmas we were all going to have one big present between us that year; A swimming pool.
+Our parents decided that we were all going to have one big present between us that year; A swimming pool.